UznetDev/M5-H2-Regression-Competition/README.md

    - **Usage**: We use `shap.TreeExplainer` to analyze our model, showing the effect each feature has on the model output.
    - **Plot**: The SHAP summary plot provides a bar chart, showing the average importance of each feature across all predictions, offering insights into which features are most influential.

-You can understand model explener in `notebook/model_explain.ipynb`
+You can understand model in `notebook/model_explain.ipynb`

 ## Usage